indexxing/PolyPlus/README.md

 # Supported Browsers

 As of right now, Poly+ only works on Chromium-based browsers.
-Currently, there are no plans to bring it to other browsers in the future.
+Currently, there are no plans to bring it to other browsers.

 > TL;DR Chromium-based browsers